Check out how I pulled together this very hungry caterpillar costume on a budget and tight schedule. Supplies and how-to are below.

 Cooper in his “Chicka Chicka Boom Boom” costume in fall of 2016, almost at a year old, and in his “The Very Hungry Caterpillar” from this year.
 I can’t believe how much he has grown in a year!

-Although these are short term costumes, I love being able to make something for him.
+Although these are short-term costumes, I love being able to make something for him.
 My wallet also appreciates it.
-Thanks for taking the time to check out my latest how to post.
+Thanks for taking the time to check out my latest how-to post.
 Help me spread the word about DIY, crafts, and all things art by sharing with others.
-Thanks for stopping by!
+Check out more visual journal blog posts here.
+Shop my education resources here.
+Don’t forget to follow me on Instagram and TikTok for weekly visual journal demos.
+Until next time!